 "Hamlet" is considered by many to be Shakespeare's greatest play, and actors all around the world view the character of Hamlet as the ultimate role.
-This course focuses not only on the Bard's original play, but also several contemporary works of literature and film based on "Hamlet."
+This course focuses on not only the Bard's original play, but also several contemporary works of literature and film based on "Hamlet."
 Students practice close literary analysis and use a variety of written assignments, projects, and dramatic performances to construct meaning from the text.
-This course is offered during odd numbered years (2019-20, 2021-22, etc.).

-PREREQUISITE: English 10

-COURSE DURATION: 1 Trimester

-COURSE CREDIT: 1/3 English Credit
+PREREQUISITE: English 10 COURSE DURATION: 1 Trimester COURSE CREDIT: 1/3 English Credit